renegade-fi/renegade-docs/docs.renegade.fi/docs/advanced-concepts/crypto-stack.md

 [Bulletproofs](https://eprint.iacr.org/2017/1066).
 We chose this proving system as it has very low relative prover latency and is fully transparent, meaning that it does not require a trusted setup like Groth16.
-In addition, it is friendly to collaborative proving, unlike more modern transaprent schemes like FRI / STARKs.
+In addition, it is friendly to collaborative proving, unlike more modern transparent schemes like FRI / STARKs.
 Bulletproofs are not succinct (so, technically Renegade does not use SNARKs, just NIZKs), but we currently use StarkWare for scalability, so the relatively-high verifier complexity is no issue.